Law 972 - Negotiation Theory & Practice (J-Term)

 This course is offered over the two weeks in January (the “J-Term”).
 Course credits earned during the J-Term will count as spring semester units.

 The course will be limited to 96 students.
-Students who register will be asked to confirm their enrollment in the course no later than December 1, 2019.
+Students who register will be asked to confirm their enrollment in the course no later than December 1, 2020.
 No drops will be permitted after this date.
-Please do not register if you are not certain both that you wish to take the class and are willing and able to return to campus by the morning of January 6.